kvasdopil/food/README.md

 - Home route `/` server-redirects to `/feed`.
 - Feed route `/feed` displays a scrollable grid/list of recipes with pagination (20 per page), infinite scroll, and favorite functionality.
 Desktop shows up to 4 columns in a grid with gaps and shadows; mobile uses the `FeedCard` component with single-column full-width cards.
+- **Shuffled feed order**: Recipes in the feed are shuffled deterministically based on the current date.
+The same date produces the same shuffle order, ensuring a stable sequence throughout the day.
+The shuffle order changes daily, providing variety while maintaining consistency during browsing sessions.
 - Tag filtering: Users can click tags on recipe cards to toggle filters.
 Active filters are displayed at the top of the feed with remove buttons.
 Filters persist in the URL using `+` separator (e.g., `/feed?tags=vegetarian+italian`).
 Tag filtering works on both desktop (`feed/page.tsx`) and mobile (`feed-card.tsx`) views.
 - Dynamic route `src/app/recipes/[slug]/page.tsx` handles metadata generation only; rendering is handled by the layout.
 - Layout `src/app/recipes/layout.tsx` manages the persistent carousel wrapper to prevent remounting during navigation, and includes a back-to-feed button in the top-left corner.